ashfaknawshad/Zero-DCE/README.md

 ```
 python lowlight_test.py
 ```
-The script will process the images in the sub-folders of "test_data" folder and make a new folder "result" in the "data".
+The script will automatically detect if you have a GPU and use it, otherwise it will run on CPU (slower but works!).
+It will process the images in the sub-folders of "test_data" folder and make a new folder "result" in the "data".
 You can find the enhanced images in the "result" folder.

+**Note**: CPU processing is slower (~7 seconds per image).
+If you have a CUDA-capable GPU, install the GPU version of PyTorch for faster processing.

 ### Train:
 1) cd Zero-DCE_code